 a) Where the posted speed is 60 km/hour or less.

-b) Where a single lift is placed on an existing surface.
+b) Where a HMA single lift is placed on an existing surface.

-c) Within 10 m of the end of a placement where the paving Contractor is not responsible for the adjoining surface.
+c) Within the first or last 10 m length of the new concrete pavement section where the new concrete pavement abuts against an existing asphalt or concrete pavement where the Contractor is not responsible for the adjoining surface.

 d) Bridge decks and within 10 m of bridge deck expansion joints.